ConvivioTeam/Convivio-Site/index.md

 ---
 layout: front
-title: Hello, We Are Convivio
+title: Convivio - strategy, design, development.
 ---

-We do digital strategy, design, and development.
+## We do digital strategy, design, and development.

 Working as one team with you, we can help your organisation go beyond marketing itself on the web to actually delivering core services online.